-- 1. Any authorized representative of RIAC shall be permitted by the Owner, operating agency, or pilot to inspect any Landing AreaField or Navigational Facility at any time and place.
-Reasonable notice of an inspection shall be provided for all -PRLAsprivate Landing Fields. - Any authorized representative of RIAC shall be permitted by owner, operating agency or pilot to investigate an Aircraft for any accident or incident. - 3.
-For investigation purposes, RIAC shall be given free and uninterrupted access to the Aircraft, Landing AreaField, or Airport. - 4.
-Upon request by any authorized representative of RIAC, any Aircraft Owner or Operator shall produce for inspection any documentation demonstrating compliance with these regulations and FAA Requirements, including airworthiness certificates, operation records, logbooks and other pertinent records.

-- 5. Pursuant to R.I.
-Gen. Laws § 1-4-7, a pilot's license, permit, and Aircraft certificates shall be presented for inspection upon the demand of any passenger, any peace officer of this state, any authorized official or employee of the Director, or the board, or any official, manager, or person in charge of any airport or Landing Area in this state upon which the pilot lands, or upon the reasonable request of any other person.
-Upon request by any authorized representative of RIAC, any Flying Club or airman shall produce for inspection any certificate, license, registration or medical certificate held by him/her. - B. Use of Aircraft.Neither the Owner nor Person having custody of an Aircraft shall permit any Person to Operate such Aircraft unless the Owner or Person with custody of the Aircraft has ascertained that such Person is the holder of the requisite pilot license and medical certificate, or the Person is under the supervision of the Owner or Person having custody of the Aircraft.
+- A. Authority to Inspect. - Any authorized representative of RIAC shall be permitted by the Owner, operating agency, or pilot to inspect any Landing Area at any time and place.
+Reasonable notice of an inspection shall be provided for all PRLAs. - Any authorized representative of RIAC shall be permitted by owner, operating agency or pilot to investigate an Aircraft for any accident or incident. - 3.
+For investigation purposes, RIAC shall be given free and uninterrupted access to the Aircraft, Landing Area, or Airport. - 4.
+Upon request by any authorized representative of RIAC, any Aircraft Owner or Operator shall produce for inspection any documentation demonstrating compliance with these regulations and FAA Requirements, including airworthiness certificates, operation records, logbooks and other pertinent records. - 5.
+Pursuant to R.I.
+Gen. Laws § 1-4-7, a pilot's license, permit, and Aircraft certificates shall be presented for inspection upon the demand of any passenger, any peace officer of this state, any authorized official or employee of the Director, or the board, or any official, manager, or person in charge of any airport or Landing Area in this state upon which the pilot lands, or upon the reasonable request of any other person. - B. Use of Aircraft.
+Neither the Owner nor Person having custody of an Aircraft shall permit any Person to Operate such Aircraft unless the Owner or Person with custody of the Aircraft has ascertained that such Person is the holder of the requisite pilot license and medical certificate, or the Person is under the supervision of the Owner or Person having custody of the Aircraft.